Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Game
 - Usually facillitated in S3 style; but since we apparently have an abundance of skilled facillitators perhaps we should try game shifting?
 [Link](http://emergingleaderlabs.org/Gameshifting_Overview) [[Game Shifting Setup]]

 ---

 ## Content
 ### From adgenda (seeking input)
-- Grattitude: MMV - the marketing meta view; best high level vatage point so far!
+- Grattitude for the MMV (Marketing meta view); best high level vatage point so far!
 - Agreements around 'the meta'; whos doing what at the 'epic level' (and why!)
 	- What is driving us? e.g. is marketing driving operations or are operations driving marketing?
 		- Theres probably syntropy between these elements - and probably other elements at play!